LastPass for Android

 - Automatically hide autofill notification: Allows you to set whether the autofill notification will appear for all web browsers or all apps.

-- Allow web search from Vault: When the Vault is visible, this option allows text entered into the Search/URL bar to be passed to Google as a search string, but only after the search has been submitted (the user has tap Enter).
+- Allow web search from Vault: When the Vault is visible, this option allows text entered into the Search/URL bar to be passed to Google as a search string, but only after the search has been submitted (the user has select Enter).
 Security-conscious users may want to disable this feature to prevent Vault search terms from ever being passed outside of the LastPass application.

-- Search Within Secure Notes: Tapping on the Search/URL bar while inside of the Vault will allow you to search for a specific entry saved or for a Secure Note.
+- Search Within Secure Notes: Selecting the Search/URL bar while inside of the Vault will allow you to search for a specific entry saved or for a Secure Note.
 Searches now include the ability to search within the secure notes, instead of by title alone.
 Secure Note content is not pre-decrypted in memory, so those users with numerous secure notes may see significant slow downs during their searches.

 - Launch to: Enables you to change whether LastPass launches a Site in the LastPass Browser or your default web browser.